Rafael-Cast/Piecewise-Differential-Zstd-Coder-POD5-Demo/README.md

 # Nanopore Compression Integrated Demo

-This project serves as a demo integrated into pod5 of our compression algorithm (286BitDistributionZstd).
+This project serves as a demo integrated into pod5 of our compression algorithm (PDZ, Piecewise Differential Zstd Coder).

 In here, you'll find a modified pod5 version, which adds a new compression method for the signal table which uses our compression algorithm, as well as a CLI utility program that uses standard pod5 C api methods to copy a source pod5 file into another pod5 file with the desired compression algorithm (Vbz, 286BitDistributionZstd, uncompressed) applied to the signal table.